 It’s not just about what we do – it’s how we do it.

-As we transform our procurement organization, sustainability remains a key criterion during the selection and qualification of our suppliers.
+As we transform our procurement organization, quality and sustainability remain key criteria during the selection and qualification of our suppliers.
 We now consolidate our supplier base and select the best suppliers so we can:

 Ensure we support job creation

 Reduce the complexity of our manufacturing logistics and delivery, and

 Meet our customers’ expectations, quality standards and delivery schedules.